checkly/docs.checklyhq.com/site/content/docs/api-checks/_index.md

 API checks consist of few parts:

-> The following phases are executed under the hood by the Node.js [request](https://www.npmjs.com/package/request/v/2.88.2) library and the [chai.js](https://www.npmjs.com/package/chai/v/4.3.4) assertions library.
-All public checks are executed on Amazon's AWS Lambda infrastructure.

 **1. Name and tags**

 Start as you mean to go on.
 Pick a sensible name, something that other members of your team are going to understand.
 A meaningful name will not only help you and others identify your checks within Checkly, but it will help provide better a better alerting experience if your checks fall into an alert state.